numba/numba/docs/source/user/pycc.rst

    several different signatures under different names).

 #.
 Exported functions do not check the types of the arguments that are passed
-   to them; the callee is expected to provide arguments of the correct type.
+   to them; the caller is expected to provide arguments of the correct type.

 #.
 AOT compilation produces generic code for your CPU's architectural family
    (for example "x86-64"), while JIT compilation produces code optimized